isoworg/CV-1/README.md

 Within this, I have learnt to implement TDD and version control methodologies (e.g. Git) and have a detailed understanding of key testing technologies across these frameworks (e.g. Rspec, Capybara, Protractor)

-Completed every weekend challenge, using Ruby, Rails, JavaScript, JQuery, Node, AngularJS, HTML, CSS and more, all test-driven.
-I'm a Git addict with over a thousand commits and a hundred-day streak Blogged about my experience and personal development at Makers every day

 ##Education

 ####Makers Academy (June 2015 to August 2015)